This is the first of two design patterns that is entirely Client-Side Rendered (CSR) and supports all the multi-page behaviours.

 Before wrapping up, let’s take a closer look at two main areas of concern: performance and state management.

-If the pages are lightweight and CSR is fast, an application using the Simple CSR-MPA pattern can load new pages at speeds close to this baseline performance.
+If the pages are lightweight and CSR is fast, an application using the Simple CSR-MPA pattern can transition between pages at speeds close to this baseline performance.
 The demo application illustrates this in the extremal case where Step 4 is trivially simple.
-In a real-life application, page load times of a few hundred milliseconds can be achieved.
+In a real-life application, page transition times of a few hundred milliseconds can be achieved.
 Such an application will “feel” like a fast and snappy SSR application to users.5

 In practice, web applications built using modern web frameworks can be anything but lightweight and simple, though.
 Depending on how heavyweight and complex your application is, the Simple CSR-MPA pattern might not be a good fit.

 - You only get the full benefit of suppressing page reloads using the History API if the DOM structure is substantially similar between pages.
 If the new page has a completely different DOM structure, everything will need to be re-rendered anyway.

 - If the web application spends a significant amount of time waiting for server-side APIs to return data, then this might dominate overall time to page use, regardless whether there was a reload.

 Is the Simple CSR-MPA pattern “stateless”?
 Not really.
 It can be as stateful as you want it to be for as long as the user stays on the same URL!
 During that time the application can exhibit all kinds of rich interactive behaviour, asynchronous updates, ability to edit data, and so on.